Yahapi/yahapi/pages/home.md

 If you're looking for a pragmatic Hypermedia-enabled REST convention for your project; Yahapi is the answer.
 Yahapi guides your API design to:

 - … link resources to each other;
-- … embed different resource types within your JSON response;
+- … embed resources directly in your JSON response;
-- … provide a single unified error format for you API;
+- … provide a single unified error format for your API;
 - … promote you to add references to your API documentation in your JSON response;
 - … define how to return partial results;
-- … sort and paginate collections.
+- … sort and paginate collection resources.

 ## Example